mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _test_outcome:

-- ``outcome``: Optional array of documents.
-Each document will specify expected contents of a collection after all operations have been executed.
-The list of documents therein SHOULD be sorted ascendingly by the ``_id`` field to allow for deterministic comparisons.
+- ``outcome``: Optional array of one or more `collectionData`_ objects.
+Data that should exist in collections after each test case is executed.

-  If set, the array should contain at least one document.
-The structure of each document is defined in `collectionData`_.
+  The list of documents herein SHOULD be sorted ascendingly by the ``_id`` field to allow for deterministic comparisons.
+The procedure for asserting collection contents is discussed in `Executing a Test`_.

 operation